Q & A

 Does the Society have regular meetings?

 In late May or early June SHFS holds its Annual General Meeting each year in either Regina or Saskatoon.
-Our 2013 Annual General Meeting and Conference will be held in Regina.
-More information about conference events will be updated in late autumn.
+Our 2016 Annual General Meeting and Conference will be held in Saskatoon.
+More information about conference events is found on Upcoming Society Events.

 What is a “Friend of the Trail”?